novice03/timm-vis/README.md

 ## PyTorch Image Models Visualizer

 Implementation of various visualization techniques for pytorch image classifiers.
 This library can be used to visualize and understand any PyTorch image classifier.
-This is NOT an official PyTorch library, nor is it affiliated with Ross Wightman's [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) library.
+This is NOT an official PyTorch library, nor is it affiliated with Ross Wightman's [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) library. [details.ipynb](https://github.com/novice03/timm-vis/blob/main/details.ipynb) has visual examples of all methods implemented.

 Currently, the following methods are implemented: